sayeed205/aria2/docs/MIGRATION.md

 ```

 **Key differences:**

-- Uses HTTP instead of WebSocket (more reliable for most use cases)
+- Uses WebSocket transport (ws://, wss://) for ALL JSON-RPC.
+HTTP/HTTPS/fetch endpoints are not supported for JSON-RPC requests.
 - Method names match aria2 API directly (`addUri` instead of generic `send`)
 - Better error handling with typed exceptions
 - No need to wrap parameters in arrays